lunchbag/hugo-blog/content/posts/lunch-money-mistakes.md

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Let's not be strangers anymore 👋 We finally have an About page! <a href="https://t.co/koZiMSAM3o">https://t.co/koZiMSAM3o</a></p>— Lunch Money (@LunchbagLabs) <a href="https://twitter.com/LunchbagLabs/status/1180518703487733766?ref_src=twsrc%5Etfw">October 5, 2019</a></blockquote></center> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I now regularly get emails back from users letting me know that they find my story inspiring, or that they love that an indie developer is behind the product!
-I sent out a user survey recently and 20% of responses cited me as an indie developer as a reason why they love Lunch Money.
-This was incredibly heartwarming and I learned to embrace my story more.
+I now regularly get emails back from users letting me know that they find my story inspiring, or that they love the fact that an indie developer is behind the product!
+Also, I sent out a user survey recently and 20% of responses cited me as an indie developer as a reason why they love Lunch Money.
+All of this was incredibly heartwarming and I learned to embrace my story more.

 ![](/uploads/Screen Shot 2020-02-18 at 11.03.35 PM.png)<span class="caption">So much ❤️ from our users!</span>